PrinceOdein/Sochi-Bot/README.md

 # Sochi Bot
 # Description
-This is a Discord bot
+This is a just a test Discord bot for future servers